gmc-norr/config-files/README.md

 - `GMCNORR_CONFIG_HOME`: should point to a clone of this repo.
 - `NEXTFLOW_CONFIG_HOME`: should point to the `nextflow` directory in this repo.
 - `HYDRA_CONFIG_HOME`: should point to the `hydra-genetics` directory in this repo.
+- `PLUMBER_PIPELINE_HOME`: should point to local path of the pipeline repo (is set when using plumber).
+- `PLUMBER_PIPELINE_CONFIG`: should point to the local path of the pipeline config (is set when using plumber).
+- `PLUMBER_REFERENCE_DATA`: should point to the directory containing all required reference files required for the pipeline.
+- `PLUMBER_ASSETS_PATH`: should point to the assets directory of the local pipeline config.

 ## Plumber integration